KBE-WS2022-Pokemon/Studropica/README.md

 - [x] add nav
 - [x] add load more products button
 - [x] make button functional and when clicking button display next 3 products
+- [ ] create a checkout with stripe which displays products
 - [ ] connect shop all buttons and shop from navbar with shop page

 # Notes